-- explain the meaning of variation. (i)
+- (i) explain the meaning of variation.

-- mention the reasons for variation. (ii)
+- (ii) mention the reasons for variation.

 - (iii) identify different observable variation of humans.

 Discuss with 5-10 of your classmates in the classroom and make a list of different observable variations of humans.
-You can try to find the following variations - attached and free earlobe roller and normal tongue straight hairline and widow's peak cleft and non-cleft chin hand clasping/thumb crossing hitchhiker's thumb
+You can try to find the following variations - attached and free earlobe roller and normal tongue straight hairline and widow's peak cleft and non-cleft chin dimpled and non-dimpled cheek hand clasping/thumb crossing hitchhiker's thumb